 Have you ever got rejected for a position you’ve interviewed for?
 Or maybe you’ve received the wrong orders when ordering food?
-When these things happen in our life, sometimes we blame it on luck.
+Sometimes, we blame it on luck when these things happen.

 But do you know that you can increase your chance of being lucky?
-Or to put it in another perspective, do you know that luck is something that we can partly control?
+Or, to put it in another perspective, do you know that luck is something we can partly control?

-Let’s take a look at how we can seize any opportunity that we find and bring fortune to our side.
+Let’s look at how we can seize any opportunity and bring fortune to our side.

 In a study about luck written by Richard Wiseman in 2003 , there is an anecdote about a man named Barnett Helzberg: